scala-native/scala-native/docs/user/profiling.rst

 Profiling
 =========

-In this section you can find some tips on how to profile your scala-native binary in Linux.
+In this section you can find some tips on how to profile your Scala Native binary in Linux.

 Measuring execution time and memory
 -----------------------------------